- 1. Users must have an active User Account within their GenRocket Organization

 4. Install a Minimum of Java 1.8 (JDK)

-Your computers must have at minimum Java 8 installed to run GenRocket.
-You can verify your version of Java at this site.
+Your computers must have, at minimum, Java 8 installed to run GenRocket.
+You can verify your version of Java from the command line.

 - GenRocket does not support the following versions of Java:

 - To see a complete list of supported Java Versions, click here.